Emirates Capital Asset Management (ECAM)

 U.K. Pound Daily Charts

-U.K. Pound Weekly Chart
+U.K. Pound Weekly Charts

-U.K. Pound Monthly Chart
+U.K. Pound Monthly Charts

-The British Pound was down -2.75% over the past week.
+The British Pound was up +0.28% over the past week.
 It continues to recover from lows last seen 37 years ago.
 Historically since 1987 the Pound has traded within a range of 1.40 to 2.00 with brief excursions above/below this range.
 The previous all-time low over the past 200 years was 1.0520 (daily low @ 1.0438) seen in the 1st quarter of 1985 which was revisited in September 2022 (close 1.0696 27 Sep 2022).

 (Long Term Bullish)